pknessness/Virtual-Lab-UI/worklog.md

 Also am able to compile into a single exe, but need John to test on a separate device to make sure this is usable by anyone.

 Time bar looks a little better now, and with 720p its very very fast and absolutely usable.

+## April 21 [2:00 PM - 3:00PM] [5:00PM - 7:00PM]

+Meeting with john.
+Disabled time bar as it seems finnicky, but turns out it was just the zoom in being funky.
+Need to fix zoom in, but it seems the priority is on data randomization, so going to do that first.

+Finished data randomization, need to move all raw data onto the aws

+Also need to have auto-file detection and auto-menu generation, worked on that a bit, need to finish